 On the penultimate page of her 2017 dystopian speculative fiction novel, The Marrow Thieves, Métis author and editor Cherie Dimaline evokes the sound of an echo as a means elucidate the reunification of two residential school surviours: The scene is significant for a number of reasons, not least of all because it contains the only instance of the word “reconciliation” in an entire novel about the return of residential schools.
-But also because of the aural imagery that Dimaline build around the word, like whispers of scaffolding that direct and inflect our understanding of a key term in the contemporary Canadian vernacular.
+But also because of the aural imagery that Dimaline build around the word, like whispers of scaffolding that direct and inflect our understanding of a key (and intensely problematic) term in the contemporary Canadian vernacular.

 [Isaac] slowed to a walk now, the welcoming party and the new comers falling in behind.
 He slowed all his movements, as if focusing his eyes and reconciling what they saw took motion from his muscles.
 I heard a sound like an echo turned inside out, and then Miig, who had been standing still, trying to see, to understand, under the blue smoke of moonlight, finally took a step forward.[i]

-Indeed, for many of my students in First Nations and Indigenous Studies here at UBC, the word “reconciliation” has become, and I quote “almost entirely useless.”
+Indeed, for many of the students in my First Nations and Indigenous Studies here at UBC, the word “reconciliation” has become, and I quote “almost entirely useless.”
 Anishinaabe author and comedian Ryan McMahon perhaps sums up the naivete with which the word has been inflected in a succinctly worded tweet: “The Reconciliation Industry that is building in Canada looks more like a basic life skills program.
 ‘Be nice to each other.
 Don’t be racist.’”
 In Dancing On Our Turtle’s Back, Leanne Betasamosake Simpson provides a more academic, yet no less incisive, perspective on the failure of the word “reconciliation” for Indigenous peoples: “In the eyes of liberalism,” she writes, “the historical ‘wrong’ has now been ‘righted’ and further transformation is not needed, since the historic situation has been remedied” (22).
 I follow from Simpson, when I argue that reconciliation, stripped of its potentiality through the process of the TRC, is perhaps at risk of becoming a floating signifier: a sign without referent.

 Sadly, this is not where we began.
 The original call for reconciliation came from residential school surviours and their families in the form of the Indian Residential School Settlement Agreement (IRSSA), ratified in May of 2006.
 Billed as “a holistic and comprehensive response to the Indian residential school legacy,” the IRSSA included the Common Experience Payment (CEP), the Independent Assessment Payment (IAP), the aforementioned Truth and Reconciliation Commission (TRC), Health and Healing Services for surviours and their families, and a $20 million for the Commemoration Fund for national and community commemorative projects.
-Yet, now, only twelve years out of the IRSSA, “reconciliation” echoes most loudly, not in the mouths of surviours or Indigenous peoples, but from the pulpits and chambers of settler politicians as what Tom Clarke, Ravi de Costa, and Sarah Maddison identify as a “regulatory ideal”[ii]—as opposed to an appeal for truth and structural change.
+Yet, now, only twelve years out of the IRSSA, “reconciliation” echoes most loudly, not in the mouths of surviours or Indigenous peoples, but from the pulpits and chambers of settler politicians as what Tom Clarke, Ravi de Costa, and Sarah Maddison identify as a “regulatory ideal”[ii]—as opposed to an appeal for truth, sovereignty, self-determination, and decolonization.

 With this in mind, my critique of reconciliation is aimed at what Dimaline herself calls “shallow reconciliation,” a framework she identifies in an interview with The 49th Shelf, as a lens through which to read her novel.
 For Dimaline, “shallow reconciliation” means business as usual for the settler state.
 To put that more strongly, it means settlers apologizing while at the same time refusing to acknowledge that “the Western way of thinking about our world is a broken theory, that Indigenous Traditional Knowledge is vital to any forward movement.”[iii]